Primary School Teacher

 Take part in school events like trips, parents’ evenings, and open days.
 Primary school teachers will often have to participate in school events, including managing and supporting school trips, attending meetings with parents to discuss the development of their children, and participating in open days to encourage prospective students and parents to join the school.

-Being a Primary School Teacher requires an array of skills.
-Fundamentals include management, organisation, and communication, but creativity and patience also help.
+Being a Primary School Teacher requires a diverse skill set.
+While organisation, communication, and classroom management are essential, creativity and patience also play a key role.

 Communication